You Make Me Feel Brand New

 "You Make Me Feel Brand New" is a 1974 single by the Philadelphia soul group The Stylistics.
 An R&B ballad, the song was written by Thom Bell and Linda Creed.

-Background
+Background and composition

-Stylistics tenor Airrion Love starts out the song and then alternates with Russell Thompkins Jr. The song, in a longer five-minute version, had first appeared as a track on the Stylistics' 1973 album, Rockin' Roll Baby, though that version was not released as a single.
+According to a Thom Bell interview for Record Collector : "When Creed broke one of their golden songwriting rules by mentioning religion (“God bless you”) in You Make Me Feel Brand New, Bell tore a strip off her.
+He then felt like a heel when she told him that she had written the song about him, and the lyric stayed intact."
+Stylistics co-founder, baritone Airrion Love opens the song, then alternates with the falsetto of lead vocalist Russell Thompkins Jr. The song, in a longer five-minute version, had first appeared as a track on the Stylistics' 1973 album, Rockin' Roll Baby, though that version was not released as a single.